lucasarruda12/abnt3/README.md

-# About the app part

-Adds this option to the list of avaliable input formats for external (bluetooth, OTG) keyboards.

-# About the abnt3 part
+# abnt3

-My attempt at adding `ABNT2`like functionalities to the standard us layout.
+My attempt at adding `ABNT2`like functionalities to external android keyboards built to the standard us layout.

 ## Changes